pulilab/vue-django-feedback/docs/props.md

 # Props:

-> Most of the configuration is done through props but several named slots are used as well
+> Most of the configuration is done through props, but several named slots are used as well.

 ## apiUrl
 - Type: `String`